This post contains affiliate links, thank you SO much for supporting my site.

 Once they were all dressed up like a Mandalorian it was time to learn how to wield the dark (or light) saber.
 If you’ve seen the Book of Boba Fett then you know a bit about how hard it is to wield the dark saber, and that the one who rightfully wins it in battle has the right to rule Mandalore.

 We divided up into pairs and they played a version of rock, paper, scissors where strike beat blaster, blaster beat block and block beat strike.
 We switched pairs several times and then just let them do what they really wanted to do- just fight each other.
-I made a poster (and made a free printable version for you!) and put it on a easel to show them the different combinations and I circled the winner in red.
+I made a poster (and made a printable version that’s included in the party pack) and put it on a easel to show them the different combinations and I circled the winner in red.
 This game might be best for kids a little older (we had 4-9 year olds).
 It worked OK but mostly the kids just wanted to run and around and fight each other rather than something structured.
 If you think of a way to level-up this game let me know!

 Defeat the Sandworm Mandalorian Party Game